Board of Directors

 Chris L. Jensen, Jr. is the Bank's Executive Vice President and Senior Lender, and is also Executive Vice President of Prime Meridian Holding Company.
 Prior to joining Prime Meridian Bank, Jensen served as Tallahassee city president for Regions Bank.
 Before that, he held various management positions with SouthTrust Bank, culminating with the position of area executive for Panama City and Tallahassee.
 Mr. Jensen has more than 30 years of lending experience in Tallahassee and the surrounding markets.

-Mr. Jensen currently serves on the board of the Early Learning Coalition of the Big Bend Region, for the Suwannee River Area Council for the Boy Scouts of America, the Young Actors Theatre, and the Rotary Club of Tallahassee.
+Mr. Jensen currently serves on the board of the Suwannee River Area Council for the Boy Scouts of America, the Young Actors Theatre, and the Rotary Club of Tallahassee.
 He is a graduate of the University of Florida where he earned a Bachelor of Science in Food and Resource Economics.

 Kathleen C. Jones is the Bank's and Prime Meridian Holding Company's Executive Vice President and Chief Financial Officer.
 Prior to joining Prime Meridian Bank, Mrs. Jones spent 36 years with SunTrust Bank and its predecessor institutions.
 She retired from SunTrust Bank in 2007, at the position of North Florida senior vice president and senior banking operations manager.
 She is a graduate of Florida State University where she earned a Bachelor of Science in Finance.
 She is also a graduate of the Graduate School of Banking of the South in Baton Rouge, Louisiana.